-Statute of Limitation (§ 11-1206): A plaintiff has three years to bring an action for misappropriation against a defendant.
+- Statute of Limitation: A plaintiff has three years to file a misappropriation lawsuit against a defendant (§ 11-1206).

 “Trade secret” means information, including a formula, pattern, compilation, program, device, method, technique, or process, that: